bitan2504/Chess/README.md

     *   Click on a chess piece to select it.
 Valid moves for the selected piece will be highlighted.
     *   Click on a highlighted square to move the piece to that location.
     *   The game automatically switches turns between White and Black.
-    *   Pawn promotion prompts you to select the piece to promote to (Queen, Rook, Bishop, or Knight) when a pawn reaches the opposite rank.
-    *   The game displays alerts for checkmate, stalemate, and when a player wins.
+    *   The game displays alerts for checkmate and when a player wins.

 ## 💡How to Contribute?
 1. Fork the repository.